 Cat care in the summer

-cat in the garden © RSPCAAlthough cats will often seek shade and drink more water to keep themselves safe in hot weather, here are a few extra steps you can take to ensure they stay cool during the summer months.
+Cats will often seek shade and drink more water to keep themselves safe in hot weather.

 • Check sheds, greenhouses and summerhouses before closing them up.
 Cats can find their way into warm areas if they're looking for a cosy spot, but could get too hot or dehydrated if they get trapped.